 It has 80 minutes of water resistance which is considered high level by the FDA and is quickly and easily absorbed on the skin without a greasy feel.

 Neutrogena Sensitive Skin Sunscreen Lotion 50 +

-How long can you keep a physical or chemical sunscreen?
+How long can you keep a natural or chemical sunscreen?

 All sunscreens should have a visible expiry date which should be followed, but this will depend on what conditions you keep your sunscreen under.